Latest Recipes

 Chocolate Macarons

-This is my first attempt at making macarons, and to my surprise it was a success.
-I've been reading about these little french cookies and I kept postponing the moment of making them being afraid of a failure.
+This is my first attempt at making french macarons, and to my surprise it was a success.
+I've been reading about these little French cookies and I kept postponing the moment of making them being afraid of a failure.
 My conclusion is that they are not that complicated after you get used with the process, just need to follow some exact rules.
 And it's interesting how they actually makes you want to try more and more, different flavors and different ganache fillings.
-They taste absolutely divine, they are pretty easy to make, and they are perfect for Christmas table or as holiday gifts.
+These chocolate macarons taste absolutely divine, are pretty easy to make and they are perfect for Christmas table or as holiday gifts.

 Related Posts: